Sang-Buster/Miscellaneous-Configuration/RStudio Themes/README.md

 ---

 <h3 align="center">Method 2 - Download Manually</h3>

-You can install this theme by downloading the `.rstheme` file above, then go to the menu bar of your RStudio IDE, find `Tools>Global Options>Appearance`, and add the `.rstheme` file to the location you downloaded from above.
+You can install this theme by downloading the `.rstheme` file above, then go to the menu bar of your RStudio IDE, find `Tools > Global Options > Appearance`, and add the `.rstheme` file from the location you downloaded from above.

 ---

 <h3 align="center">Method 3 - - Download Manually</h3>

 If you want the theme to show up in the `Editor Themes:` panel under `Tools> Global Options > Appearance`, follow the method below:

 1. Go to your RStudio installation path, find the folder named `themes` , folder path may differ between operating systems.
 (I.e., in Windows, the default path may be located at `C:\Program Files\RStudio\resources\themes`, where other `.rstheme` files are also located in there.
 In Linux, the default path may be located at `/home/usr_name/.config/rstudio/themes`)